-Our tanks are equipped to produce neutral water for one year before needing to be refilled with more calcite media.
+Our tanks are equipped to produce neutral water for up to one year before needing to be refilled with more calcite media via the fill port.

-Because calcite is a mineral, it will raise the hardness level so a Water Softener is often recommended after this system.
+Because calcite is a mineral, it will raise the hardness level, so a Water Softener is often recommended after a pH neutralizer system.